jingwei-a-zhang/WinAppSDK-Blog-Post/Windowing.md

 ![](Media1%20(1).gif)

 </p>
 Just like that, you can see how we can leverage the amazing Windowing features to customize windowing options for your app.
 Repeat the same step 5 and 6 to implement the Fullscreen and Overlapped (the default) presenters.
+The only change needed is to modify step 5 to use AppWindowPresenterKind.Overlapped or AppWindowPresenterKind.Fullscreen.
 To learn more about Windowing, see Manage app windows for additional information on what you can do with this feature.

 ## Wrapping up
-Next, we will keep evolving the app with [app single-instancing](https://github.com/jingwei-a-zhang/test-MDfiles/blob/main/single-instancing.md).
+Next, we will keep evolving the app with [app single-instancing](https://github.com/jingwei-a-zhang/test-MDfiles/blob/main/SingleInstancing.md).
 This branch covers all the code introduced in this blog.